Secure online accounting

 Therefore, you need to check with the department of labour as to under what payroll schedule falls.

 The final step is to pay yourself.
-Once, you have decided your payroll schedule, you can pay yourself by either writing a check and depositing the same into your bank account.
-Or transferring funds directly into your bank account.
+Once you have decided your payroll schedule, you can pay yourself by either writing a check and depositing the same into your bank account, or simply transferring funds directly into your bank account.

 How Much Should I Pay Myself As a Business Owner?

-After deducting business expenses, the next step is to find out how much you should save for your taxes.
+After deducting business expenses, the next step is to find out how much you should save for your taxes and other liabilities.

-Finally, after considering all the above parameters, you can now determine how much you can pay yourself.
+After considering all the above parameters, you can now determine how much you can pay yourself by understanding:

 Business Taxation